Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Results and Discussion

-For the same choice of reference point, Figure \ref{mae_} provides a statistical analysis of DFT energies relative to CCSD(T) for 17 functionals.
-Solid color bars illustrate the error averaged over all conformations of all molecules within the corresponding class of torsional profile.
-Shaded color bars indicate the maximum error, found for any conformation of a molecule and averaged over all molecules within a class (MaxAE). \\The small energy range of torsional potentials certainly requires an accuracy better than 0.25 kcal/mol in order to ensure a correct description of torsion.
+For the same choice of reference point, Figure \ref{mae_} provides a statistical analysis of HF and DFT energies compared to CCSD(T).
+Solid color bars illustrate the error averaged over all conformations of all molecules within the corresponding class of torsional profile (MAE, mean absolute error).
+Shaded color bars indicate the maximum error, found for any conformation of a molecule and averaged over all molecules within a class (MaxAE). \\The small energy range of torsional potentials certainly requires an accuracy better than 0.5 kcal/mol in order to ensure a correct description of torsion.
 LDA shows a surprisingly small MAE of about 0.3 kcal/mol.
 One would hope for improvement upon climbing "Jacob's ladder \cite{perdew2001jacob}", however, the reverse is true.
 GGAs clearly perform worse than LDA, and the meta-hybrid M05 shows even larger errors.
 Large MaxAE values are particularly worrisome for class II profiles, they indicate spurious exaggeration of energy minima at orthogonal confirmation and thus a qualitatively wrong description.
-The range separated functionals (CAM-B3LYP and M11) show promising MAE but large MaxAE for class III indicate that they are unreliable for predicting barrier heights.
-Only M05-2X and M06-2X meta-hybrid functionals deliver acceptable results.
+The performance of some functionals is still quite satisfactory for particular types of torsional profiles: M052-2X and M06-2X behave well for class III, CAM-B3LYP and the double hybrids (B2PLYP and DSD-PBEP86(D3BJ)) are particularly successful for class I and II.
+However there seems to be no functional that is universally recommendable for all three types of torsional potential. \\ Tables 1-3 of Supporting Information 2 list individual energy differences ($\Delta E$) between angles that refer to minima and maxima of the reference CCSD(T) profiles.
+Mean absolute errors with respect to CCSD(T) are listed as well and largely confirm the main conclusions drawn above: M05-2X and M06-2X reproduce barrier heights of class III molecules very well.
+CAM-B3LYP falls behind for class III, but is the best performer for classes I and II.